ayushmaskey/ayushmaskey.github.io/projects/LabInterface.md

   - Python
   - Centricity
   - EMR
-summary: Interface with laboratory and radiolody
+summary: Interface with laboratory and radiology
 ---